ZW-xjtlu/exomePeak/README.md

 Similar to before,

--   The first 12 columns in both the BED and the XLS are the same following the standard BED12 format: [http://genome.ucsc.edu/FAQ/FAQformat.html{\\\#}format1](http://genome.ucsc.edu/FAQ/FAQformat.html%7B\#%7Dformat1) For more details, please previous section for detailed description of the first 12 columns.
+-   The first 12 columns in both the BED and the XLS are the same following the standard BED12 format: <http://genome.ucsc.edu/FAQ/FAQformat.html#format1> For more details, please previous section for detailed description of the first 12 columns.

--   lg.p, lg.fdr, fold{\_}enrchment are results from peak detection step, i.e., log10(pvalue), log10(fdr) and fold enrichment of the detected peak as a true methylation site.
+-   lg.p, lg.fdr, fold\_enrchment are results from peak detection step, i.e., log10(pvalue), log10(fdr) and fold enrichment of the detected peak as a true methylation site.
 Specifically, when dealing with two experimental conditions, the fold enrichment indicates whether reads are more enriched in the pooled IP sample under both conditions than in the pooled Input sample under both conditions.
-The enrichment{\_}change needs to be greater than 1 to be considered being enriched as an RNA methylation site.
+The enrichment\_change needs to be greater than 1 to be considered being enriched as an RNA methylation site.

 -   diff.lg.fdr, diff.lg.p, diff.log2.fc are results from differential methylation analysis, i.e., log10(fdr), log10(pvalue) and log2(odds ratio) of the peak as a differential methylation site between the two experimental conditions tested.
 If diff.log2.fc is larger than 0, the site is hypermethylated under the treated condition, otherwise if smaller than 0, it is hypomethylated under the treated condition.